skip to main content

 Ms O'Loughlin was living in a mobile home with her boyfriend Shane Bowe, near Boston, Tubber, where the couple had hoped to build a house.

-It was in a caravan, owned by John 'Fozzie’ Griffin, that Ms O’Loughlin’s charred remains were discovered later that afternoon.
+It was in a caravan owned by John 'Fozzie’ Griffin, that Ms O’Loughlin's charred remains were discovered later that afternoon.

 A garda statement today said: "This year is the 21st year since Emer’s death and her family are still struggling to come to terms with her loss and are asking for your assistance in order to bring them closure.

-"If you believe you maybe in a position to bring closure and get justice for them, gardaí would like to hear from you."
+"If you believe you may be in a position to bring closure and get justice for them, gardaí would like to hear from you."

 Gardaí interviewed Mr Griffin at the time of their initial investigation but he said he had stayed with a relative in Galway the night before Ms O'Loughlin’s death and knew nothing about the blaze at his mobile home.

-Gardaí are appealing to anyone they may have spoken to you previously and "due to the passage of time" may feel better placed to assist with the investigation.
+Gardaí are appealing to anyone they may have spoken to previously and "due to the passage of time" may feel better placed to assist with the investigation.

 Anyone with information is asked to contact Gort Garda Station on 091 636400, the Garda Confidential Line on 1800 666 111 or any garda station.